Bookervsky/EV-Charging-Adoption-Prediction/README.md

 importance of spatial lags suggests that adoption is driven more by localized path dependence and infrastructure than by diffusion from neighboring regions.

-A distinct finding is the predictive superiority of family housing unit value over annual family income.
+A distinct finding is the predictive superiority of accumulated housing assets over annual family income.
-While income measures annual liquidity, housing value serves as a proxy for accumulated wealth.
+While income measures annual liquidity, regional property valuation serves as a proxy for accumulated wealth.
 This divergence from traditional literature emphasizing income elasticity suggests that accumulated wealth may capture the adoption willingness of electric vehicles.
-Furthermore, housing value likely proxies for critical transportation infrastructure factors; higher-value properties are more likely to offer secure off-street parking and feasible home charging facilities, making property value a more robust determinant of long-term EV adoption viability than income alone.
+Furthermore, regional property valuation likely proxies for critical transportation infrastructure factors; higher-value properties are more likely to offer secure off-street parking and feasible home charging facilities, making property value a more robust determinant of long-term EV adoption viability than income alone.